bcgov/digital-toolkit/_guides/rest-api-development-standard/introduction.md

 API-related topics on the roadmap also include:

 * API consoles
-* Hosting REST APIs
-* Identity management
+* API Gateways, Hosting, and API Key management
-* Security

 #### Style Guide